 |

-process: First it locates within the family a curve whose average gradient
+First it locates within the family a curve whose average gradient (G-bar)

-(G-bar) of approximately 0.62 satisfies the ISO/ANSI film speed standard.
-It
+of approximately 0.62 satisfies the ISO/ANSI film speed standard.
+It then

 as the rated ISO speed of the material, assigned by its manufacturer.
 This

-Unfortunately, not all films live up to their ratings, so we provide a
+not all films live up to their ratings, so we provide a special reference

-special reference speed point, identified by a dark circle/triangle that
+speed point, identified by a dark circle/triangle that represents the “real”

-development time against average gradient, subject range, and N-numbers.
-The
+and development time against average gradient, subject range, and N-numbers.

-in the Dev.Time charts.
-It’s simply presented in different forms for your
+time in the Dev.Time charts.
+It’s simply presented in different forms for

 |